 Steve Schwartzberg

-The Native views that can be seen through the filter of these seventeenth century missionary accounts [quoted in the full campaign manifesto linked to below] are part of the self-understanding of more genuinely self-governing societies; a self-understanding—if we will adopt it—that is capable of bringing down a corrupt billionaire class and an authoritarian administration threatening to move from trade wars of aggression to more conventional ones by invading traditional friends like Greenland, or Panama, or Canada, or Mexico, while supporting Netanyahu’s grotesque and genocidal attacks in Gaza and while ignoring Putin’s grotesque and genocidal attacks in Ukraine.
-First, the American people were told that brutality might have to be tolerated in the interests of economic prosperity.
+The Native views that can be seen through the filter of these seventeenth century missionary accounts are part of the self-understanding of more genuinely self-governing societies; a self-understanding—if we will adopt it—that is capable of bringing down a corrupt billionaire class and an authoritarian administration threatening to move from trade wars of aggression to more conventional ones by invading traditional friends like Greenland, or Panama, or Canada, or Mexico, while supporting Netanyahu’s grotesque and genocidal attacks in Gaza and while ignoring Putin’s grotesque and genocidal attacks in Ukraine.
+First, the American people were told that greater brutality might have to be tolerated in the interests of economic prosperity.
 Now, we are being told to accept economic misery in the interests of pursuing brutality.

 The “civility” of traditional American politics, a “civility” that has always excluded some—such as, for centuries, the peoples of the Native Nations of this continent—is now threatened with destruction.
-This “civility” has been deteriorating for decades, but now—instead of a corrupt oligarchy more or less covertly seeking to buy elections and politicians—we face the prospect of a fascist president openly seeking to serve the billionaire class by treating the American people—and, especially, the working class—in a closer approximation to the way the peoples of the Native Nations have been treated.
+This “civility” has been deteriorating for decades, but now—instead of a corrupt oligarchy more or less covertly seeking to buy elections and politicians—we face the prospect of a fascist president almost openly seeking to serve the billionaire class by treating the American people—and, especially, the working class—in a closer approximation to the way the peoples of the Native Nations have been treated (in other words in violation of “the rule of law”).

-We should also seek to learn from the Polish trade union movement, Solidarity, whose success in organizing and conducting a general strike, in the spring and summer of 1980, began the overthrow of the Soviet empire.
+In addition to learning from the Native peoples, we should also be learning from the Polish labor movement, Solidarity, whose success in organizing trade unions and conducting a general strike, in the spring and summer of 1980, began the peaceful revolution that led to the overthrow of the Soviet empire.

 These creational identities are rooted in the fact that all beings—animate and inanimate, seen and unseen—are our kith and kin and always already form a beloved community of which human beings are a small and dependent part.
 We are, all of us, responsible to act with respectful, reciprocal, trustworthy, and consensual conduct towards all life in pursuit of alignment with the balance and harmony and abundance of the Earth.
 This is part of global knowledge, part of those aspects of Indigenous knowledge that are perhaps easiest for non-Natives to apprehend.